new employees

 As a business owner, you’re certainly aware that the process of hiring and training new employees is not free.
 If new hires don’t feel welcomed by the company or the rest of the team, they will likely quit within six months.
 This can double or triple your costs of hiring and training their replacements.

 Making newcomers feel welcomed from day one (or even before) is a much cheaper way to avoid turnover and retain talent.
 You’ve been in their shoes, and you know what it’s like.
-Having proper insurance coverage will also make the newcomers feel really safe and valued in their new job.
+Having proper insurance coverage will also make the newcomers feel really safe and valued in their new jobs.

 Categories: Technology